bennettscience/canvaslms-scripts/README.md

 environment, if possible.
 Type annotations are Python 3.7+, but scripts _should_ work in 3.6+.
 The `canvasapi` library is 3.6+ only.

+### Set up Canvas URLs and Keys

+Make a copy of `config.example.py` and set your institution's URL and API keys.
+You can import the URL/key pair you want for each script rather than hard-coding them in each file.
+This also makes it easier to invalidate keys that are accidentally exposed.

 ## Contributions

 `pip install -r requirements-dev.txt` to install development packages. `mypy`,